antony-joy/ML-MODELS/README.md

 # ML-MODELS
-This repo contains machine learning models that I have worked with folders like SUPERVISED, UNSUPERVISED, FORECASTING , REGRESSION
+This repo contains machine learning models that I have worked with in folders like SUPERVISED, UNSUPERVISED, FORECASTING , REGRESSION

-Few Deep Learning models that I used for studies are in folder Deep LEarning Rest among the folders denote the
+Some among the Deep Learning and transfer learning that I learned can be found in Deep LEarning folder

+The some of the datasets that I have tried on can be found in this repo- https://github.com/antony-joy/Data_sets